 The Three Wise Men Parade

 What’s great about France (and other Mediterranean countries) is that the holiday season doesn’t just end with New Year’s.
 There is always Epiphany on January 6 that celebrates the Three Wise Men (or the Three Kings).
 This holiday, is, in fact, our son’s favourite.
 And I bet most kids probably feel the same.
 Why?
 Because this is the holiday when camels and other animals make their appearance on Cours Mirabeau, the main street in the Old Town of Aix.
 The Three Wise Men are also there in their full regalia.
-As well, locals in traditional clothing dance on the street and sing traditional Provencal Christmas carols.
+As well, locals in traditional clothing dance on the street and sing traditional Provençal Christmas carols.
 It’s great fun for the whole family.
+For more info, see our detailed guide to the Three Kings Parade, also called the Epiphany Parade.

 Well, I hope I have convinced you to visit the Aix-en-Provence Christmas Market.
 Aix is a small city with a big heart and it does all holidays with great pomp.
 You will not be disappointed.